Mountaineers of Iceland operate mostly in the pristine nature of Iceland.

 Therefore, we strive to support environmental projects and are working in close cooperation with the Soil Conservation Service of Iceland (SCSI).
 We are currently supporting a reforestation project in Bláskógabyggð, close to Mountaineers main area of operation.

 The company has already undergone the work of calculating CO2 emissions from its machinery and is supporting SCSI to undertake a reforestation project in Bláskógabyggð.
-This will help to carbon neutralise our emissions.
+This will help to carbon neutralize our emissions.
 SCSI has also provided extensive support in Mountaineers‘ work of calculating its CO2 emissions.
-With the help of SCSI, a specific geographical region and typical Icelandic wasteland has been marked within Bláskógabyggð (see photograph) that is most suitable for reforestation.
+With the help of SCSI, a specific geographical region and typical Icelandic wasteland have been marked within Bláskógabyggð that is most suitable for reforestation.

-This project will make a significant positive environmental impact in the region, not only in absorbing CO2 but also creating a beautiful scenery.
-In this way, it is possible to carbon neutralise Mountaineers‘ emissions by planting enough vegetation and trees.
+This project will make a significant positive environmental impact in the region, not only in absorbing CO2 but also in creating beautiful scenery.
+In this way, it is possible to carbon neutralize Mountaineers‘ emissions by planting enough vegetation and trees.
 These plants will absorb the CO2 and create a balance between our emissions and CO2 absorbing them.
-Once we reach our goal of carbon neutralising our company, we will look into carbon neutralising past emissions.
+Once we reach our goal of carbon neutralizing our company, we will look into carbon neutralizing past emissions.
 Our goal is to be a leading example in the environmental sector and serve as role models for other travel companies.

-It is our future goal to test drive these new snowmobiles and if they prove well in the Icelandic environment, to replace a part of our traditional fossil fuel snowmobile fleet for the new more environmentally friendly electric ones.
-It is clear that it is more rational to utilize our local clean and renewable energy instead of using polluting fossil fuel, transported across the world with associated expenses.
-It is estimated that the first electric snowmobiles will be officially launched in 2018 and we have therefore enough time to prepare the ground.
+It is our future goal to test drive these new snowmobiles and if they prove well in the Icelandic environment, to replace a part of our traditional fossil fuel snowmobile fleet with the new more environmentally friendly electric ones.
+It is clear that it is more rational to utilize our local clean and renewable energy instead of using polluting fossil fuels, transported across the world with associated expenses.

 We also focus on other areas of environmental protection.
 We have adopted a system where litter is sorted into metal, plastics, and glass for recycling.
 We also separate organic waste, as well as bottles and aluminum cans for recycling.